danvuk567/Global-Supply-Chain-Analysis/Power_BI-Supply-Chain-Data-Transformation-and-Data-Model-Development/readme.md

 ## Data Cleaning

-The first step was to import and clean the *DataCoSupplyChainDataset* data source in the [SuperStore Data Set Excel file](https://github.com/danvuk567/Predictive-Sales-Forecasting/blob/main/Data-Source-Files/SuperStore%20Sales%20DataSet.xlsx) using **Power Query**.
+The first step was to import and clean the *DataCoSupplyChainDataset* data source in the [DataCoSupplyChainDataset csv file](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/Files/Global%20Supply%20Chain%20Data%20Mapping.xlsx) using **Power Query**.
 All columns were checked for errors, missing values, duplicates.
 I used the *Column quality*, *Column distribution* and *Column profile* to identify where there might be missing values, discrepancies, errors and possible duplicates.
 Most importantly, I used the **data exploration** and **data cleaning** steps I executed in Python as a reference.

 1. All the columns that were identified in Python that were not needed were removed except for *Type*, *Days for shipping (real)*, *Days for shipment (scheduled)*, *Delivery Status*, *Late_delivery_risk*, *Category Id*, *Category Name*, *Customer City*, *Customer Country*, *Customer Fname*, *Customer Id*, *Customer Lname*, *Customer Segment*, *Customer State*, *Customer Street*, *Customer Zipcode*, *Department Id*, *Department Name*,